osupython/pip2/docs/dev/contributing.rst

 Supported Python Versions
 -------------------------

-Pip2 only supports Python 3.2 at the moment, but there are plans to support versions of Python back to 2.6 (ish?).
+Pip2 currently only supports Python 3.2 and 3.3 (scheduled for release in August 2012), but there are plans to support versions of Python back to 2.6-ish.

 Prerequisites
 -------------

 The following tools are required:

+- Python 3.2 or 3.3 (preferably both)
 - Git
-- Mercurial (``hg``)
-- Python 3.2
 - pip and virtualenv

 You must also have a Github account and basic familiarity with the tools listed